Lewis Hamilton keeps F1 title hopes alive with 'utterly awesome' victory in Sao Paulo Grand Prix - KESQ

 The 36-year-old Briton then made his way back to qualify fifth before being knocked back down again to 10th on the grid after an engine penalty.

-Hamilton, who said he was boosted by the support in Brazil, was unfazed and kept his dreams of an eight world title alive.
+Hamilton, who said he was boosted by the support in Brazil, was unfazed and kept his dreams of an eighth world title alive.

 “That was one of the best drives I’ve ever seen in F1.
 By anyone.
 Utterly awesome,” tweeted 1996 world champion Damon Hill.